 Cummins diesel engines use a spring-loaded belt tensioner to keep the serpentine belt pulled tight.
 The belt tensioner is considered a wear item and requires inspection at your regular service intervals.
 The belt tensioner is spring-loaded pulley designed to keep constant tension on the serpentine belt as it works its way through the maze of engine pulleys.
 Over time, the tensioner spring can weaken or break, allowing the serpentine belt to come loose.

 Signs your Serpentine Belt Tensioner is failing:

 Listen for squealing noises with the engine running.
-While there are many causes for squealing sounds within an engine, a bad belt tensioner is a likely culprit.
+While there are many causes for squealing sounds within a motor, a bad belt tensioner is a likely culprit.
 Usually, you will hear the squealing when the engine is idling, and this noise will fade away as the engine revs up.

 Watch the belt and belt tensioner while the engine is running.
 A lousy belt tensioner spring will often cause the tension arm to bounce up and down with the cycling of the motor.
 A worn belt tensioner makes the belt wobble as the engine runs.
 These are definite signs that the tensioner needs to be replaced.

 If you do not see the Cummins replacement part you are looking for, please use to contact us or give us a call for further assistance at 203-210-7200.